You are here

 Recommended Standards for Formal Program Presentation

-1. Participants should be informed in advance of objectives, prerequisites, experience level, content, advance preparation, teaching method(s) and recommended CPE credit.
-In order for potential participants to most effectively plan their CPE, the salient features of any program should be disclosed.
-Accordingly, brochures or other announcements should be available well in advance of each program and should contain clear statements concerning objectives, prerequisites (if any), experience level, program content, the nature and extent of advance preparation, the teaching method(s) to be used and the amount of credit to be given.
+1. Participants should be informed in advance of objectives, prerequisites, experience level, content, advance preparation, teaching method(s), and recommended CPE credit.
+For potential participants to plan their CPE most effectively, the salient features of any program should be disclosed.
+Accordingly, brochures or other announcements should be available well in advance of each program and should contain clear statements concerning objectives, prerequisites (if any), experience level, program content, the nature and extent of advance preparation, the teaching method(s) to be used, and the amount of credit to be given.

 5. All programs should include some means for evaluating quality.
 Evaluations should be solicited from both participants and instructors.
 The objective of evaluations is to encourage sponsors to strive for increased program effectiveness.
 Programs should be evaluated to determine if: